lynnfaraday/aresmush.com/_root/privacy.md

 We will not disclose your OOC information to a third-party (including other players) without your consent, except as required by law.
 We will not use it to spam or hassle you.

-> **Important!** We have no control over what individual AresMUSH game staff does with data on their games.
+> **Important!** We have no control over what individual game staff does with data on their own games.
 Anything you type into a game window could potentially be stored.
 You should consult the privacy policy of your games for more information.
+If they don't have one, be wary.